Celebrating 30 years 1987-2017|

 "The big problem is, any failure will be blamed on the responsible engineers and not an unworkable system.
 MBE is already being backstopped by drawings in many organizations that are forced to use MBE, but the drawings are frequently not in the release control process because they are not the "primary" data driving fabrication.
 A fine mess.."

-Trust me the smart folks are doing AIDs (drawings)!!Sadly, engineering is not in charge, it seems to be the Infotechs, CAD companies and maybe the bean counters, an obvious formula for disaster.
+Trust me the smart folks are doing AIDs (drawings)!!Sadly, engineering is not in charge, it seems to be the Infotechs, the PLM gurues, CAD companies and maybe the bean counters, an obvious formula for disaster.
 It is time to put engineering back in charge of engineering.
 No one higher than a BSME.
 We need those that have applicable experience doing engineering design.
 If a fellow cannot present a resume, rich with design experience and management, he should not be in charge of any engineering processes, from design, documentation and document control.
 No MSMEs or PHDs allowed!

 Why MBE/MBD/PMI Will FAIL